 4. Keep Your Skin Accessories Clean

 Clean your makeup applicators, brushes, and beauty blenders thoroughly after every use.
-Dirty accessories may accumulate germs and cause acne.
+Dirty accessories may accumulate bacteria and cause acne.

 5. Follow A Healthy Diet